Jo Cox Memorial Fund grant holder (Strengthening) guidance

 Only after an organisation has signed their accountable grant arrangement should a project be publicised.

-Communicating a grant award should only happen once the Department for International Development (DFID) or UK Aid Direct has announced it.
+Communicating a grant award should only happen once the Foreign, Commonwealth & Development Office (FCDO) or UK Aid Direct has announced it.

 As part of your project you are likely to be purchasing equipment or supplies.
-The guide below will help you to manage these in line with DFID’s requirements.
+The guide below will help you to manage these in line with FCDO’s requirements.

 Throughout the life of your UK Aid Direct grant you will be required to report back on the progress made at different stages.
 This section provides an overview of the reporting requirements, and links to further guidance and templates.